NEW YORK--For A&E Network, the third stage of its three-part programming plan was on stage Monday night.

 Prince noted the series trades on self-enclosed dramatic stories and the emotions they evoke.

 “It’s not about thinking, not a puzzle kind of show,” he said.
 “It will have you on the edge of your couch because it’s heart breaking about the addict or [Ben’s] character or his family.”

-In fact, the success of the real-life dramas and off-network acquisitions Those moves have enabled A&E to shed 15 years off its median age viewer to TK and pushed the network in 2007 to the best in its 24-year history among adults 25 to 54 and 18 to 49, improving its delivery by 10% last year in both of those metrics over 2006 levels.
+In fact, the success of the docu-series and off-network acquisitions have enabled A&E to shave 15 years off its median age viewer to 46 and helped make 2007 the best in the service’s 24-year history in terms of primetime delivery of adults 25 to 54 and 18 to 49.
+The network upped its average by 10% last year with both of those key groups over 2006 levels.

-Momentum has continued in the first quarter, which DIB said best in A&E history, when finished fourth and fifth with the 25-to-54 and 18-to-49 sets, respectively.
+Momentum continued in the first quarter, which DeBitetto said was the best in A&E history, when it finished fourth and fifth in ad-supported cable with the 25-to-54 and 18-to-49 sets, respectively.

-Some of that creativity was on display during the upfront.
+Some of that creativity was on display during the upfront event.
 The antechamber to the screening room featured posters of various characters, accompanied by copy.
 For instance, Gene Simmons was accoutered with “I’m perfect.
 You’re not.
 Can you handle that?”
-For the second season of The Two Coreys, Feldman and Haim, appear with ice pops in hand with the words, “What comes first, friendship or fame?
+For the second season of The Two Coreys, Feldman and Haim, appear with ice pops in hand and the words, “What comes first, friendship or fame?

 Also, Tony Sirico, Paulie Walnuts of The Sopranos, is shown digging a grave, flanked by the query: “Will you be there for me when I have to deal with a death in the family?”